Posted on Monday 16th January, 2023

 MSA Levels of Coaching Engagement

-Masters Swimming Australia (MSA) is encouraging all Clubs to ensure their coaches on deck have the appropriate training and skills to deliver a safe programme to swimmers.
-The organisation and its insurers have the expectation that all coaches on pool deck are qualified and hold a level of accreditation by January 2024.
+Masters Swimming Australia (MSA) encourages all Clubs to ensure their coaches on deck have the appropriate training and skills to deliver a safe programme to swimmers.
+The organisation and its insurers have the expectation that all coaches on pool deck are qualified and hold a level of accreditation.

 To encourage a safe swimming environment, MSA is implementing Coaching Qualification Guidelines that require coaches engaging on pool deck with a Masters Club training session, to have current qualifications which are recognised by MSA and their Insurers.